 MCCLV’ers love God and serve God in a variety of wonderful ways.
 MCCLV offers outreach to the Lehigh Valley through its dynamic music ministry and the church provides regular service opportunities with the homeless and marginalized.
 There are social justice advocacy events as well as fellowship activities to meet others.
 Multiple spiritual growth classes are offered every week.
 Are you looking to give of yourself and grow in God?
 The faith community of MCCLV would love to journey with you in pursuit of the spiritual life.

-Inspirational worship is offered every Sunday at 11:30am (from Memorial Day through Labor Day MCCLV worships at 10:30am).
+Inspirational worship is offered every Sunday at 11:30am (during the summer season MCCLV worships at 10:30am).
 God could not imagine a world without Metropolitan Community Church of the Lehigh Valley!
 MCCLV is part of the great movement of churches that started over 2,000 years ago at the dawn of Christianity.
 While MCCLV is a part of that history, it is also a part of the fabulous future of the church.
 Contact MCCLV's staff or get in touch.